 WiFi won’t connect on Samsung Galaxy S2 with CyanogenMod 9 (ICS 4.0.4)

-After upgrading to CyanogenMod 9 (ICS 4.0.4) I’ve experience problems connecting to WiFi networks.
-Most of the time I’ve tried to connect to a WiFi network it would try to connect and then fail.
-Often it would also show the network I’ve just tried to connect to as “Not in range”.
-This was extremely irritating, as I could stand by my router and have the phone report that there is no signal, while another Galaxy S2 phone would connect immediately, the only difference was that the other phone was running Android 2.3.7.
-Needless to say, I haven’t made any major (or minor) changes to my WiFi equipment and the problem wasn’t confined just to my home.
+After upgrading to CyanogenMod 9 (ICS 4.0.4), I’ve experienced problems connecting to WiFi networks.
+Most of the time I’ve tried to connect to a WiFi network, it would try to connect and then fail.
+Often it would also show the network I’ve just tried to connect to as “Not in range.”
+This was extremely irritating, as I could stand by my router and have the phone report that there was no signal, while another Galaxy S2 phone would connect immediately; the only difference was that the other phone was running Android 2.3.7.
+Needless to say, I hadn’t made any major (or minor) changes to my WiFi equipment, and the problem wasn’t confined just to my home.
 Sometimes, it would connect after being idle for a day or so.

-Back when I was using CyanogenMod 7, I had no problems with the WiFi on my phone, and I could also replicate this behaviour on another Galaxy S2 I’ve upgraded to CyanogenMod 9.
+Back when I was using CyanogenMod 7, I had no problems with the WiFi on my phone, and I could also replicate this behavior on another Galaxy S2 I’d upgraded to CyanogenMod 9.
 Initially I thought it was some bug in CyanogenMod, but I came up with nothing.
-Over the weekend, I’ve figured maybe the bug isn’t specific to CyanogenMod, and I’ve found this bug report WiFi freeze on Samsung Galaxy S2 with ICS 4.0.3.
-For some reason many people have problems with WiFi on Galaxy S2 with ICS.
-While the report relates to the WiFi freezing, which I didn’t experience, I’ve decided to sift through the comments.
-Some people mentioned the “Wi-Fi frequency band” feature available in Wi-Fi settings -> Advanced (available by pressing the menu button), so I’ve decided to try playing with the different settings there.
+Over the weekend, I figured maybe the bug wasn’t specific to CyanogenMod, and I found this bug report WiFi freeze on Samsung Galaxy S2 with ICS 4.0.3.
+For some reason, many people have problems with WiFi on the Galaxy S2 with ICS.
+While the report relates to the WiFi freezing, which I didn’t experience, I decided to sift through the comments.
+Some people mentioned the “Wi-Fi frequency band” feature available in Wi-Fi settings -> Advanced (available by pressing the menu button), so I decided to try playing with the different settings there.

-This setting allows you to choose the WiFi operating frequency between three options 5GHz, 2.4GHz and “Auto”, which as you can guess automatically figures out the right frequency, 5GHz (802.11a and 802.11n) and 2.4GHz(802.11b/g/n).
-However, it seems the phone (probably due to a problem in the driver) fails the “Auto” thing.
+This setting allows you to choose the WiFi operating frequency between three options: 5GHz, 2.4GHz, and “Auto,” which, as you can guess, automatically figures out the right frequency: 5GHz (802.11a and 802.11n) or 2.4GHz (802.11b/g/n).
+However, it seems the phone (probably due to a problem in the driver) fails at the “Auto” thing.
 Instead of guessing the right frequency, it fails to connect.
-So I’ve changed it to 2.4GHz, which is still more popular choice in routers over 5GHz, and instantly my phone connected to my router.
+So I changed it to 2.4GHz, which is still a more popular choice in routers than 5GHz, and instantly my phone connected to my router.

-For conclusion: If you have trouble connecting to WiFi on Samsung Galaxy S2 with ICS, you should probably set the phone to use 2GHz only (or 5GHz only) instead of the default “Auto” mode.
+For conclusion: If you have trouble connecting to WiFi on Samsung Galaxy S2 with ICS, you should probably set the phone to use 2.4GHz only (or 5GHz only) instead of the default “Auto” mode.

-Some Thoughts About Android’s Full Disk Encryption
+Some Thoughts About Android’s Full-Disk Encryption

-Continue reading Some Thoughts About Android’s Full Disk Encryption
+Continue reading Some Thoughts About Android’s Full-Disk Encryption